 There was evidence that he had admitted to his friends being present and taking part in the joint attack right at the end.
 The issues were: could his presence alone be interpreted as being part of a joint enterprise?
 If it could, then he would be held responsible for the actions of the others.
 If he was not to be treated as acting together with the others, had the victim already received the fatal blows before he joined in?

 Careful questioning by our QC brought out that the victim had already received the fatal blows before our client joined in the assault.
 The Jury also came to the conclusion put forward by us that our client was not acting together with the others until he actually joined in the assault.
 Verdict : Not guilty Other defendants not represented by us were convicted of murder.)

 What is Joint Enterprise?

 It is a basic rule that people are only criminally liable for their own wrongdoing, and not things that other people do.
 On the other hand, if a number of people act together to commit an offence they can each be responsible, although the parts they play when doing this may be different.
 For example, two burglars may enter a house together and together remove a television set.
 They are both guilty of burglary.
 Or, one burglar may enter the house while the other keeps watch for him outside.
 Again, they are both guilty of burglary.

 The prosecution must prove participation with a common purpose.
-This effectively means agreement to act together (also known as a joint enterprise).
+This effectively means agreement to act together.
 The agreement can be made without being spoken and it does not need to be planned in advance, and it may be inferred from the participants actions.
 So if two people join in on an attack started by someone else, the common purpose may be proved even if they don’t use words such as ‘OK, let’s do this’ or similar.
 Actual presence at the scene of the crime is not necessary to be guilty of it.